heidihw/lilyvale/APIDOC.md

 **Error Handling:**

 - Possible 400 (invalid request) errors (all plain text):
+  - If user has not purchased the item before, returns error with `User has not purchased this item before.`
   - If user is not logged in, returns error with `User not logged in.`
 - Possible 500 errors (all plain text):
   - If something goes wrong on the server, returns error with `Something went wrong; please try again.`